alnoki/AAAAAA/doc/dev-guide/procedures/pytest.rst

 Discovering tests
 *****************

 #.
-Verify that you can run :ref:`tools-pytest` in the
+Verify that you can use :ref:`tools-pytest` in the
    :ref:`VS Code integrated terminal <tools-vs-code>` from inside the :ref:`AAAAAA project root directory <concepts-project-tree>`, using :term:`a6`